-Direct and Indirect Quotations (Go back to: Obadiah 1:1; 1:2; 1:4) Rhetorical Question A rhetorical question is a question that a speaker asks when he is more interested in expressing his attitude about something than in getting information about it.
+Direct and Indirect Quotations (UTA PDF) Referenced in: Obadiah 1:1; Obadiah 1:2; Obadiah 1:4 Rhetorical Question A rhetorical question is a question that a speaker asks when he is more interested in expressing his attitude about something than in getting information about it.
 Speakers use rhetorical questions to express deep emotion or to encourage hearers to think deeply about something.
 The Bible contains many rhetorical questions, often to express surprise, to rebuke or scold the hearer, or to teach.
 Speakers of some languages use rhetorical questions for other purposes as well.
 This page answers the question: What are rhetorical questions and how can I translate them?
 In order to understand this topic, it would be good to read: